-My message to you as a pet lover, is that you will just simply know!
+My message to you as a pet lover is that you will just simply know!
 Do not let guilt outweigh your gut instinct to do the right then, at the right time.
-No we do not want our pets to languish in pain and agony, but we also do not want to take life from them when there is still quality of life for them to live.
+No, we do not want our pets to languish in pain and agony, but we also do not want to take life from them when there is still the quality of life for them to live.

 I will go on also to write happy articles because I know one thing for sure, our pets, just as human family members, want us to be happy.
 That is when our pets are most happy, when their humans are.